-2011 2010 Amounts of commitments: Loan commitments to extend credit \$ 619,901 \$ 531,752 Standby letters of credit \$ 28,665 \$ 37,713
+2 2012 2011 Amounts of commitments: Loan commitments to extend credit \$ 873,455 \$ 619,901 Standby letters of credit \$ 21,734 \$ 28,665

 Commitments to extend credit are agreements to lend to a customer, as long as there is no violation of any condition established in the contract.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
-The Bank evaluates each customer's creditworthiness on a case-by-case basis.
-The amount of collateral obtained, if deemed necessary by the Bank upon extension of credit, is based on management's credit evaluation.
-Collateral held varies, but may include accounts receivable, inventory, property and equipment, and income-producing commercial properties.
+The Bank evaluates each customer's credit worthiness on a case-by-case basis.
+The amount of collateral held varies, but may include accounts receivable, inventory, property and equipment, and income-producing commercial properties.